-DKV Belgium has a local, proportional to its size, risk management department.
 DKV Belgium cooperates with the Group (ERGO) risk management to ensure that:

 - All groups standards, limits and processes are followed.
 Furthermore, the risk management function must safeguard that all local requirements set out by the local supervisor are respected in the setup of the local risk management framework, based on the group risk management framework. - Risk management in proportion to the size of DKV Belgium is of high quality; - No adverse management decisions regarding the risk strategy or risk measures are taken, which could lead to financial losses.